 What channel is Rangers v Celtic on?
 TV details, kick-off time, referee and VAR

+What channel is Rangers v Celtic on?
+Old Firm TV details, kick-off time, referee and VAR

 Both managers are under pressure with Rangers suffering an ignominious Champions League exit at the hands of PSV Eindhoven in midweek while Celtic have failed to win their last two fixtures, following up a shock League Cup exit at Kilmarnock with a goalless draw at home to St Johnstone in the Premiership.